TimTam5566/TimTam5566.github.io/README.md

 - [ ] Deployed on GitHub pages.
 - [ ] Implements responsive design principles.
 - [ ] Uses semantic HTML.
-I have 3 pages that are all linked to the navigation buttons at the top of the page.
+I have 3 pages, Home, Projects and Header.
 Header and footer are on all pages.
-Version control using git with regular commit and push to Github.
+Nav buttons on all pages and footer on all pages.
+Version controlled with Git and deployed on GitHub pages.
+Initial colors needed to be changed as they did not meet accessability requirement.
+Elements can be accessed with tab button on desktob.
+Would have liked the header to stay visible when scrolling but still working on this.
+Used CSS from course as a base for building and exploring the project allow me to understand what all the components where for and

 ### Bonus (optional)
  Add a short paragraph describing the features below, if you included any.